Cynwise/readmeGenerator/README.md

 ## Installation

-    run npm install in terminal
+    run "npm install" in terminal

 ## Built With